 - Additional individuals from the University may attend as invited guests

 If you are committed to furthering campus internationalization at Penn and would like to serve on ISAB, we invite all international students (undergraduate and graduate students) to apply for board membership.
 Applications are accepted immediately during early Fall semester of every year and are reviewed as they are received.
-We will be conducting interviews as we receive applications before the posted deadline.
-Participants will be selected from a pool of incoming undergraduate and graduate student applicants.
+Interviews are conducted after the posted application deadline.
 A limited number of applicants are selected as board members.
 All participants will be awarded a certificate during a spring dinner at the end of the academic year.
 Regular attendance and participation is required so please make sure that you can commit the time before submitting your application.

-One academic year is the term.
-Members may return for the succeeding years.
+A term is one academic year, however members may return for succeeding years.
 Regular participation in the board's activities is essential and expected in order to be effective.
 Agendas and minutes will be posted on the ISSS website for all to view, including any presentations or proposals presented to the group.
 ISAB will decide whether or not to convene at least one open forum per year to discuss international community issues or to seek other venues for community input.

 Members of the International Student Advisory Board attend meetings during the Fall and Spring semesters; share their questions, concerns and ideas with Penn administrators (International Partners Outreach Group) twice a year; and then communicate with their fellow students about the Board's role at Penn by allowing University officials to engage in dialogue with students about their experiences on campus and about their ideas for improving our campus atmosphere for international students.
 This dialogue is valuable to our ongoing efforts to create a climate on campus conducive to international educational exchange.

-- The Board meets three times per semester with subcommittee work involvement
+- The Board meets three to four times per semester with subcommittee work involvement

 - The regular meetings are Thursdays, 5:00 - 6:30 PM (meals are provided)